-Art for instance, choose something YOU like, don’t worry about whether your friends will like it – some will, some won’t, so what!
+For instance, start with art – choose something YOU truly love.
+Don’t worry about whether your friends will like it – some will, some won’t, and that’s ok!

-Or opt for a photo that holds personal meaning, like a favourite place, a feeling, or scene.
-It could be a colour, an art style or collection of quirky objects.
+Or, choose a photo that holds personal meaning, like a favourite place, a feeling, or moment in time.
+Perhaps it’s a specific colour, an art style, or collection of quirky objects.

 Same, same, but different

-Feel free to break away from sticking to a particular style or colour throughout your home – I often get asked, do I have to keep the same pendants in the lounge as the kitchen in my open plan house? – No, no you don’t!
-Add interest, your kitchen is a different zone to your lounge, they can have different feels.
+Feel free to break away from sticking to a particular style or colour throughout your home.
+For example, I often get asked, do I have to keep the same pendants in the lounge as the kitchen in my open plan house? – Absolutely not!
+Add interest, your kitchen is a different zone to your lounge, they can have different vibes.

 Take some risks

 Embrace statement pieces that you love, even if they don’t adhere to traditional design rules.
-The key to creating interesting interiors is embracing variety and making each space feel unique and reflecting your style and personality.
+After all, the key to creating interesting interiors is embracing variety.
+Make each space feel unique by reflecting your style and personality.

 50 shades of grey